Hasti1126/Brain-Tumor/README.md

 - Visualizations of correctly classified and misclassified cases are provided in the `results` folder.
 - Additional details and analysis can be found in the accompanying research paper.

-## Contributing

-- Contributions to the project are welcome!
-If you encounter any bugs or have ideas for improvements, please submit an issue or pull request.
-- Follow the project's coding style and guidelines when making contributions.

-## License

-- This project is licensed under the [MIT License](LICENSE).